 JOSH SIMMONS is the creator of some of the darkest, weirdest comics going.

-►NEW! - NURSE NURSE by Katie Skelly (Sparkplug): Katie's trippy-mod, clean-line artwork, with the flavor of 60's poster art, is a delight to look at, as we follow young nurse Gemma in a convoluted sci-fi plot concerning planetary colonization, Panda space-pirates, love, deception, and intrigue.
+NURSE NURSE by Katie Skelly (Sparkplug): In Nurse Nurse, we follow young nurse Gemma in a convoluted sci-fi plot concerning planetary colonization, Panda space-pirates, love, deception, and intrigue.
 Includes all seven of the self-published zines, plus the conclusion -- the never before seen Chapter 8.
 Fun!
 162 pages, 6" x 8", two-color cover, b+w interiors; perfect-bound; $15.00.

-►NEW! - NURSE NURSE by Katie Skelly (Sparkplug): Katie's trippy-mod, clean-line artwork, with the flavor of 60's poster art, is a delight to look at, as we follow young nurse Gemma in a convoluted sci-fi plot concerning planetary colonization, Panda space-pirates, love, deception, and intrigue.
+NURSE NURSE by Katie Skelly (Sparkplug): In Nurse Nurse, we follow young nurse Gemma in a convoluted sci-fi plot concerning planetary colonization, Panda space-pirates, love, deception, and intrigue.
 Includes all seven of the self-published zines, plus the conclusion -- the never before seen Chapter 8.
 Fun!
 162 pages, 6" x 8", two-color cover, b+w interiors; perfect-bound; $15.00.

 SPARKPLUG COMIC BOOKS: Run out of Portland by underground diehard Dylan Williams, Sparkplug has given a home to some of the most unusual and unique voices in modern American comics.
 Check out these releases: